apache/flink/docs/dev/stream/python.md

 There are two main constraints for using Jython:

 * The latest Python supported version is 2.7
-* It is not straightforward to use Python C extensions, which may prevent reuse of some libraries
+* It is not straightforward to use Python C extensions, which may prevent use of some libraries

 (For more information please see <https://wiki.python.org/jython/JythonFaq/GeneralInfo>.)